pingcap/tipb/README.md

 go get github.com/gogo/protobuf/protoc-gen-gofast
 ```

-## Generate go and rust codes
+## Generate the Go and Rust codes

 ```sh
 make
 ```

-NOTE: Do not forget to update the dependent projects !
+NOTE: Do not forget to update the dependent projects!